alexandersimolaIT/QA-Mapping-for-ML/README.md

 # QA-Mapping-for-ML
 A mapping of existing literature in the field of ML testing.
 Helps in identifying relevant testing solutions given a context and testing goal.
-This repo contains results from our [Master's thesis][thesis].
+This repo contains results from our [Master's thesis][thesis] (just a dummy link for now).
 There are two versions of this toolkit.
 Version 1 corresponds to the implementation we had before evaluating it by interviewing experts at a company, and version 2 is the improved implementation based on the feedback from the interviews.

 ## The Mapping Tool
 The mapping tool can be found [here][mapping].
 It is a table that can be filtered based on the tags in the different cells.
 Each row represents a paper that proposes a technique for testing ML systems.
 The columns represent different attributes of a paper, for example which testing goal is addressed, what type of testing technique is applied, or what ML task (e.g., classification, clustering, etc.) is being tested.